-The Chief stands at the head of the table
+The Chief stands up at the head of the table

-the bear teeth and quills fixed on his belt,
+feels for the bear teeth and quills at his belt

-rustles the seal bones strapped round his wrists
+rustles the seal bones wrapped round his wrists

 then casts his eyes to his daughter-bride Nashawa

-with those Thunderbird claws spread over her knee.
+who spreads his Thunderbird claws on her knee.

 drop their puppets lifeless beside them